benkuper/Chataigne/.github/ISSUE_TEMPLATE/bug-report---core-code-only--*.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior
-1.
-2.
-3.
-4.

 **Expected behavior**
 A clear and concise description of what you expected to happen.